Brothers and Sisters (album): Artwork

-The album's artwork was taken at "the Farm" in Juliette, Georgia.
-The cover art features Trucks' son Vaylor, while the back cover featured Oakley's daughter Brittany.
+The photographs used for the album's artwork were taken at "the Farm" in Juliette, Georgia.
+The front album cover features a photograph of Vaylor Trucks, the son of drummer Butch Trucks and his wife Linda.
+The back cover features a photograph of Brittany Oakley, the daughter of Berry Oakley and his wife Linda.
 The gatefold spread reveals a photo of the band and their extended families.
 "I have an almost dreamlike memory of the way things were—parties, people giving the horses beer, various people in and out," said Brittany Oakley in 1996.
 She noted that despite the good memories, "it was painful" following her father's death, which is when the photo was taken.
 Vaylor Trucks later went on to study at Florida State University, where he formed a band.
 To promote a concert, they printed covers of the Brothers and Sisters album cover with the caption "Have you seen me lately?", which led to a sold-out crowd.

 Release

 Commercial performance

 Brothers and Sisters was immediately successful.
 The record went gold in retail sales within 48 hours after shipping began.
 Capricorn estimated that these early sales were due to hardcore fans of the group.
 The album sold 760,000 copies in its first three weeks, making it one of the fastest-starting albums in Warner/Elektra/Atlantic Records' history.
 Billboard called it the "success story of the summer," noting that there was no "sustained merchandising promotion effort needed" on the LP.
 Record stores credited the album with bringing business back to their stores in a lagging season.
 Brothers and Sisters was the band's best-performing album on the charts: it logged five weeks as the number one album in the country on the Billboard Top LP's & Tape chart.